Why wood is a superior sustainable building material.

-Wood, and more specifically engineered wood, is a renewable building material and is a good choice for the environment, for green building, and for long-term life cycle performance.
-With intensified interest in environmental impact and green building, it's important to consider the attributes that make wood a good choice for the environment.
+With intensified interest in environmental impact and green building, here are a few attributes that make wood a good choice.
 It's also important to understand how engineered wood products can be used to meet the emerging standards and requirements for green building.

 Forest Certification and APA Members

 Forest certification programs verify the sustainable forest management practices of land management companies, forest product manufacturers, and other related organizations.
 View a list of the forest management certifications of select APA member manufacturers.